Vomiting - What you need to know

-The symptoms depend on the varying causative health ailment.
+The symptoms vary depending on the cause of the ailment.

 - Dry mouth